-Again, the magic did not feel as developed.
+Like in The Wrath & the Dawn, the magic did not feel as developed.
 It was just … there.
-Not explained at all, made to be viewed as a common occurrence, except it wasn’t because magic was hidden and hardly anyone has access to it.
+It was not explained at all as it was made to be viewed as a common occurrence, except it wasn’t because magic was hidden and hardly anyone has access to it.
 The book would have been better if the magical quality had been further developed.
 I did, however, enjoying watching Shazi take control of her destiny and use the magic within her.

 Tariq and Khalid’s friendship (can you even call it that?) was surprising and satisfying to read.
 I am glad they are no longer enemies, and that Tariq has finally given Shazi the respect to make her own choice.

 There was a betrayal I did not see coming, and I usually see those coming from a mile away.
-Despina.
-I was right there with Shazi when Despina explains her heritage, birth and her plans, years in the making.
 It was very shocking and I think only a skilled writer can get away with doing a complete 180 on their character.
-I was grateful that we were mistaken about Despina, but the writer part of me can’t help but feel a little cheated that she wasn’t evil in the end.
+I was grateful that we were mistaken about this character, but the writer part of me can’t help but feel a little cheated that she wasn’t evil in the end.
 Oh well.

 A major difference between this book and its predecessor was the writing style.
 Now, Ahdieh is a beautiful writer but I was so close to screaming in frustration each time I read.
-Bear with me here because I am not sure there is even a term in writing for what I am trying to describe.
-When an author wants to draw attention, or invoke surprise, to the reader, they break off the sentence and continue on the next line.
+Ahdieh overused paragraph breaks.
+Literally, there were half a dozen on every single page.
+Paragraph breaks are used when an author wants to draw attention,or invoke surprise to the reader; they break off the sentence and continue on the next line.
 For e.g.

 I can’t continue in such a manner.
 Something must change.